Sunlighter/LrParserGen/README.md

 # LrParserGen

-An LR(1) Parser Generator that obtains grammar rules by using reflection
+An LR(1) Parser Generator that obtains grammar rules by using reflection.

+This is now available as a NuGet package, **Sunlighter.LrParserGenLib**.

 ## Purpose and Features